Namu-Lee/2024-Compilers/project1/README.md

 - Run `make clean`.

-- Compress all the source files including Makefile using `zip`.
+- Compress all the source files with `zip`, including the Makefile.

 - Rename the compressed file to `project1_[student number].zip`.